-All-on-4 teeth versus dentures and full mouth dental implants
+All-on-4 teeth vs. dentures and full mouth dental implants

-All-on-four teeth is priced in between dentures and full mouth dental implants.
-However, for those who can afford them, all-on-four teeth is typically the ideal compromise.
-The table below shows why most patients choose all-on-4 teeth when they can afford them and how it compares favorably to both dentures and full mouth dental implants:
+All-on-four teeth is priced between dentures and full mouth dental implants.
+For those who can afford them, all-on-four dental implants are the ideal compromise.
+The table below shows why more and more patients choose all-on-4 teeth and how it compares favorably to both dentures and full mouth dental implants:

 |All-on-4 Teeth||Dentures||Full Mouth Dental Implants|

 |Material||Pink & White Porcelain or Zirconia||Pink & White Acrylic||Porcelain or Zirconia|